Top Online Master’s in Computer Science for Non-CS Majors

 What Is an Online Master’s in Computer Science?

-Graduate computer science programs foster advanced technical expertise, cultivate critical thinking skills, and promote cutting-edge research in the field of computer science.
+Many master’s in computer science programs enhance technical proficiency, develop critical thinking abilities, and encourage innovative research in the computer science domain.

 Most computer science master’s degrees require 30-36 credits, including a mix of core subjects, electives, and research.
 Students typically take courses in computer science theory alongside classes about using technical tools to solve real-world problems.
 Some programs conclude with a capstone project or a thesis.
 Generally, full-time learners complete these degrees in 1-2 years, while part-time students often take 2-3 years.